donaldgeraunitn/DeliverooAgent/README.md

 The agents operate in a simulated game environment where they must **pick up and deliver parcels efficiently**, as shown in the examples below.

-In addition, the project consists of two parts:
+The project consists of two parts:

 * **Single Agent**: A standalone agent that independently explores the environment, updates its beliefs, and makes decisions to fulfill its goals using a combination of PDDL deliberative planning and reactive A*-based strategies.